pypa/pip/docs/html/development/contributing.rst

 request or submit another change to the pull request.
 If needed, project maintainers can manually trigger a restart of a job/build.

+To understand the broader software architecture around dependency resolution in pip, and how we automatically test this functionality, see `Testing the next-gen pip dependency resolver`_.

 NEWS Entries
 ============